Vitamin B12 is vital for making red blood cells, cell and tissue repair and nerve health.

-Vitamin B12 is needed to help blood form, and for the brain and nervous system to function properly.
-Vitamin B12 deficiency can be caused by not eating enough of the right foods, especially meat and animal products.
-More often it is caused by the body not being able to absorb the B12 properly.
+Vitamin B12 deficiency can be caused by not eating enough foods that contain Vitamin B12, especially meat and animal products.
+More often it is caused by the body not being able to absorb the Vitamin B12 properly.

-Follow the links below to find trusted information about B12 deficiency.
+Follow the links below to find more information about B12 deficiency.

 Learn more here about the development and quality assurance of healthdirect content.